 The Board ensures that JC&C regards all shareholders fairly and equitably.
 It facilitates the exercise of the shareholders' ownership rights, including the opportunity to communicate their views and participate during general meetings and other dialogues.
 An Investor Relations Policy has been established for regular engagement, and fair and effective communication with shareholders.

-Please refer to the Rights of Shareholders section (which includes the Dividend Policy) on pages 50 to 52 and the Investor Relations, Medium of Communication and Results Briefings section on pages 56 to 57 for further details.
+Please refer to the Rights of Shareholders section (which includes the Dividend Policy) on pages 50 to 52 and the Investor Relations, Corporate Website and Results Briefings section on page 56 for further details.

 9. Engagement with Stakeholders